NCU-CC/tutorial/Chapter1/HTTP-BASIC.md

 DELETE   | O | delete
 HEAD     | O | read header only

-**indempotent** : if an operation returns same result even been executed for multiple times, then this is called indempotent
+**idempotent ** : if an operation returns same result even been executed for multiple times, then this is called idempotent

 ### Method in Browser
 User doesn't see the http method when using browser is that the browser use `GET` when user click link or request any resource by default.
 The other methods can be triggered by javascript.